Kitware/vtk-js/Sources/Common/DataModel/Plane/api.md

 plane.evaluateFunction([0.0, 0.0, 0.0]);
 plane.evaluateFunction(0.0, 0.0, 0.0);
 ```

+evaluateGradient(xyz)
+: Given the point xyz (three floating values) evaluate the equation for the
+plane gradient.
+Note that the normal and origin must have already been
+specified.
+The method returns an array of three floats.

 push(distance)
 : Translate the plane in the direction of the normal by the distance